Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Introduction

-To verify the efficacy of RLFP, we instantiate an actor-critic algorithm, named Foundation-guided Actor-Critic (\textbf{FAC}), inspired by some works about building foundation policy or value models \citep{vip, unipi, seer}..
-We conduct experiments on real robots and in simulation.
-We make extensive ablations in simulation towards each component in our framework and different qualities of the foundation models.
-RLFP demonstrates three key benefits: (1) Sample efficient learning.
-Across the 5 dexterous tasks in real robots, FAC can achieve 86\% success rates on average after 1 hour of learning in real.
+To verify the efficacy of RLFP, we instantiate an actor-critic algorithm, named Foundation-guided Actor-Critic (\textbf{FAC}), inspired by some works about building foundation models \citep{vip, unipi, seer}.
+We conduct experiments on real robots and in simulation, and extensive ablations are made in simulation.
+RLFP demonstrates three key benefits: (1) \textit{Sample efficient learning}.
+Across the 5 tasks on real robots, FAC can achieve 86\% success rates after 1 hour of real-time learning.
 Across the 8 tasks in the simulated Meta-world, FAC can achieve 100\% success rates in 7/8 tasks under less than 100k frames (about 1 hour of training).
-This performance surpasses baseline methods that rely on manually designed rewards over 1M frames.
-(2) Minimal and effective reward engineering.
+It surpasses baseline methods that rely on manually designed rewards over 1M frames.
+(2) \textit{Minimal and effective reward engineering}.
 The reward function is derived from the value and success-reward prior knowledge, eliminating the need for human-specified dense rewards or teleoperated demonstrations.
-(3) Agnostic to prior foundation model forms and robust against noisy priors.
-Our framework can leverage various foundation models.

-Notably, to ensure high efficiency and performance, we utilize several well-trained foundation models or fine-tuning foundation models.
-Moreover, FAC demonstrates resilience even under heavy noise or quantization errors in simulations.
+(3) \textit{Agnostic to prior foundation model forms and robust against noisy priors}.
+FAC demonstrates resilience under quantization errors in simulations.
+To ensure high efficiency and performance, we utilize several well-trained foundation models or fine-tuning foundation models.
 The contributions are: \begin{itemize} \item We propose the Reinforcement Learning with Foundation Priors (RLFP) framework.
 It systematically introduces three priors that are essential to embodied agents, and suggests how to leverage the existing foundation models as the priors. \item We propose the Foundation-guided Actor-Critic (FAC), an RL algorithm under the RLFP framework that utilizes the policy, value, and success-reward prior knowledge. \item Empirical results demonstrate the remarkable performances of FAC.
 The ablations underscore the importance of each priors and validate the robustness against prior qualities. \end{itemize}